mojpalac/mojpalac/docs/books/pragmatic_programmer.md

 ### Topic 36 Blackboards

-Blackboard is a common (shared?) space where multiple independent actors/processes/agebts can access the stored data in a form of _laissez faire_ concurrency,
+Blackboard is a common (shared?) space where multiple independent actors/processes/agents can access the stored data in a form of _laissez-faire_ concurrency,

 ## 7 While You Are Coding